kochanha/kochanha/README.md

 - 🌱 I’m currently working on multimodal representation learning -->
-- 📫 How to reach me: kochanha@gmail.com
+- 📫 How to reach me: chanyoung@yonsei.ac.kr